pac1687/train_system_database_assessment/README.md

-#Train System
+#Database Assessment - Train System
 by [Justin Pacubas] (https://github.com/pac1687)

 August 16, 2014

 #About

-Allows a train system operator to create, read, update and delete train lines and stations and associate them as stops.
+Allows a train system operator to create train lines and stations and associate them as stops.
 Allows a train rider to view train lines, stations and view which train lines stop at which stations and vice versa.

 ##Setup